Coherent-Partners/spark-ts-sdk/README.md

-# Coherent Spark Node.js SDK
+# Coherent Spark SDK

 [![npm version][version-img]][version-url]
 [![CI build][ci-img]][ci-url]
 [![License][license-img]][license-url]

-The Coherent Spark Node.js SDK is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs.
+The Coherent Spark SDK is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs using JavaScript and TypeScript.

 👋 **Just a heads-up:**
 This SDK is supported by the community.
 If you encounter any bumps while using it,